peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public static readonly PeterO.Numbers.EContext CliDecimal;

+An arithmetic context for the .NET Framework decimal format (see[
+        &#x22;Forms of numbers&#x22;
-An arithmetic context for the .NET Framework decimal format (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md) ), 96 bits precision, and a valid exponent range of -28 to 0.
-The default rounding mode is HalfEven.
-(The  `"Cli"`  stands for "Common Language Infrastructure", which defined this format as the .NET Framework decimal format in version 1, but leaves it unspecified in later versions.).
+      ](PeterO.Numbers.EDecimal.md)), 96 bits precision, and a valid exponent range of -28 to 0.
+The default ounding mode is HalfEven.
+(The `"Cli"` stands for "Common Language Infrastructure", which defined this format as he .NET Framework decimal format in version 1, but leaves it unspecified n later versions.).

 ### Decimal128